-The mission of the Faculty of Education at UBC's Okanagan campus is to educate teachers who will exemplify those attitudes, abilities, and qualities of mind that are requisite for successful teaching.
-The Faculty’s established goal in achieving this mission is to offer a teacher education program of the highest quality.
+The Okanagan School of Education's mission is to educate teachers who will exemplify those attitudes, abilities, and qualities of mind that are requisite for successful teaching.
+The School’s established goal in achieving this mission is to offer a teacher education program of the highest quality.

 Our students study and practice-teach in a beautiful, four-season setting.
 Class sizes are small in our programs and professors know their students by name.
 Education students at UBC's Okanagan campus will benefit from a practical, learner-centred educational environment that integrates new technology to facilitate learning.

 History of the Program

 The Okanagan School of Education traces its beginnings back to 1989 when Okanagan College opened its Elementary Education Program and began offering bachelor’s degrees in partnership with the University of Victoria.
 This arrangement allowed students to become teachers in a local setting and to graduate with a recognizable university degree.

 The 1990s brought a number of changes for the College and to the Education program, as well.
 In 1993, under new legislation and a new name—Okanagan University College—the Education program moved from the South Kelowna Campus to its current site, then known as the “North Kelowna Campus” location.